 You may find that certain symptoms increase when you're exerting yourself.
 Exercise tends to raise the pressure in the skull.

-Anyone can develop pseudotumor cerebri.
-But, some people are at higher risk for the condition including:
+Anyone can develop IIH.
+But some people are at higher risk for it, such as:

 - Women of childbearing age (20 to 45 years)

 - People who have a thyroid condition or chronic kidney failure

 A physical exam and a few tests can help identify IIH.
 Diagnosis involves ruling out other health problems, including a brain tumor.
 You may need these tests:

 - Brain imaging such as MRI or CT scans